 A Week Of Immersive Project-based Learning

 Independent learning is essential, but so is collaboration.
-Consider augmenting your preteen’s summer experiences with a summer camp program that allows middle schoolers the benefit of an independent study project but in a well-supervised, social setting.
+Consider augmenting your preteen’s summer experiences with Bay Area/San Francisco summer camps or programs that allows middle schoolers the benefit of an independent study project but in a well-supervised, social setting.
 Galileo Summer Quest allow kids to focus on a passion such as robotics, Minecraft® or video production with the guidance of expert mentors, who share their enthusiasm.
 Also available are programs that introduce a new interest such as cooking, go-kart building, escape rooms or something unique and technical like virtual reality.
 In each case, kids are supported through the design process as they create their own projects and encourage others to complete theirs.